gotamist/nlp/README.md

 TimeDistributed dense layer with softmax activation.
 Dropout is used for reguarization and batch normalization adds stability.

-### Sentiment analysis

-In this folder, you'll find models to predict sentiment (postive/negative).
-Training is done on IMDB reviews.
-I've shown a performance comparison of training using Gradient Boosting, a vanilla neural net and a recurrent neural net.
-Please note that **none of these uses a manually constructed dictionary.**

-### Training word embeddings

-Here, you'll find an example script for training word2vec on any corpus.
-Word2vec and GloVe are two commonly used word embeddings.

 ### The machine where the models are trained.

 Finally, I'm including the details of [the multi-GPU machine that I